Kotlin/kotlinx-datetime/README.md

 - `Clock` to obtain the current instant;
 - `LocalDateTime` to represent date and time components without a reference to the particular time zone;
 - `LocalDate` to represent the components of date only;
+- `YearMonth` to represent only the year and month components;
 - `LocalTime` to represent the components of time only;
 - `TimeZone` and `FixedOffsetTimeZone` provide time zone information to convert between `Instant` and `LocalDateTime`;
 - `Month` and `DayOfWeek` enums;